howallworks/theoryofeverything/docs/theoryofeverything.en.md

 We get the key question: how to determine the absolute time / absolute time interval / time in ImFR?

 1. Measure the time it takes for light to travel a distance of 299,792,458 m in ImFR.
 A very difficult task.
-2. Based on the description [[index.en#Effect time dilation of a moving clock compared to a rest one in ImFR|Effect time dilation of a moving clock compared to a rest one in ImFR]], the period of the clock, for example light clocks, where $v$ is the speed of the clock relative to ImFR, can be determined by the formula:
+2. Based on the description [[theoryofeverything.en#Effect time dilation of a moving clock compared to a rest one in ImFR|Effect time dilation of a moving clock compared to a rest one in ImFR]], the period of the clock, for example light clocks, where $v$ is the speed of the clock relative to ImFR, can be determined by the formula:
     $\large{T = \frac{L}{c-v}+\frac{L}{c+v}}(1)$

     Period of clocks in ImFR: